angelamzhou/angelamzhou.github.io/_pages/about.md

 Previously I was a research fellow at the Simons program on causality, a FODSI postdoc at UC Berkeley, hosted by Bin Yu, and Michael I. Jordan.
 I obtained my PhD from Cornell University in [Operations Research and Information Engineering](http://www.orie.cornell.edu) working with [Nathan Kallus](nathankallus.com) at Cornell Tech.
 My work was previously supported on a NDSEG fellowship.

 My research interests are broadly in data-driven decision making under uncertainty, including operations, statistical machine learning, and causal inference, and the interplay of statistics and optimization.

-I'm happy to chat about possible collaborations.
-If you are a student at USC, please feel free to email me (and check with your advisor).
-If you are interested in becoming a PhD student at USC, please apply to the [Data Sciences and Operations PhD program](https://www.marshall.usc.edu/programs/phd-program/departments/data-sciences-and-operations) if you'd like to work with me.

 Email: zhoua at usc.edu.